andrewyatz/lsf-log-watch/README.md

 policy-driven scheduling features that enable you to utilise all of your compute infrastructure resources and ensure optimal application performance.

-Obtaining job status is usually via poll based bjobs request.
-As clusters and user numbers continue to grow, this process becomes limiting and not a practical programmitc interface for pipeline structures or workload management.
+Obtaining job status is usually via poll based bjobs requests.
+As clusters and user numbers continue to grow, this process becomes limiting and not a practical programmtic interface for pipeline structures or workload management, pipeline development and cluster monitoring.

-This script should provide job data directly from the lsb.stream file.
-All LSF status data is captured, along with job resource usage and requirements.
+This script should provide job data directly from the lsb.acct file.
+All LSF status data is captured, along with job resource usage and requirements, which are sent to an AMQP queue.
 ```

 Setup